Express Energy vs Spark Energy

 Q: Which is better overall, Express Energy or Spark Energy? ▼

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-Express Energy wins if you need same-day electricity connection.
-Spark Energy wins if you want flat-rate plans that reward lower consumption.
+Express Energy wins if you want a no-frills fixed rate from a vistra-backed provider and never call customer service.
+Spark Energy wins if you want flat-rate billing that stays the same every month (under a usage cap).
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.